Business School 2.0

-Michigan Tech's Applied Portfolio Management Program (APMP) is developing the next generation of financial opportunists, investment strategists, and global business leaders.
-Educating tomorrow's workforce is a big job—and we can't do it without your support.
-Your contribution will ensure that we have the best equipment, opportunities, advisors, and faculty in the upcoming year.
+One of the top 50 student funds in the nation.
+Seven national investment championships.
+More than 200 successful APMP alumni.
+Michigan Tech's Applied Portfolio Management Program develops the next generation of financial opportunists, investment strategists, and global business leaders.
+Our growth and success—$1.5 million of real money—is attributed to our unique approach (no safety net!)—and you.
+Your contribution ensures we have the best equipment, opportunities, advisors, and faculty in the upcoming year.

 Give students hands-on experience now.

 Help carry on the entrepreneurial spirit and legacy of the late Bob Mark, former professor of practice within our School.
-Donations made to this fund will support the annual Elevator Pitch Competition where students pitch new ideas to a panel of judges for cash prizes.
+Donations made to this fund will support the annual competition where students pitch new ideas to a panel of judges for cash prizes.

 Keep Michigan Tech's entrepreneurial spark bright.

 Sam B. Tidwell Learning Center